Engine: RPG Maker VX Ace, MV, and MZ

 The "$" Prefix

 It is possible to have a file with just one character by attaching "$" to the beginning of the filename.
 Do not add the "$" if there are multiple characters in the file!
+This is the biggest culprit of cutoff sprites that many new users find.

 You can have multiple frames of animation by utilizing the "Set Move Route" event command.
 By turning, the sprite will advance through each frame of animation.
 You can change the speed of the animation by changing the wait between each turn.
 This is made apparent by studying the default door graphics.